rafalposwiata/Clean-Code-Notes/Smells-and-Heuristics.md

 - Understand the Algorithm

   Before you consider yourself to be done with a function, make sure you understand how it works.

+- Make Logical Dependencies Physical

+  If one module depends upon another, that dependency should be physical, not just logical.

+- Prefer Polymorphism to If/Else or Switch/Case

+- Follow Standard Conventions

+  Every team should follow a coding standard based on common industry norms.

+- Replace Magic Numbers with Named Constants

+- Be Precise

+  When you make a decision in your code, make sure you make it precisely.
+Know why you have made it and how you will deal with any exceptions.

+- Structure over Convention

+  Enforce design decisions with structure over convention.

+- Encapsulate Conditionals

+  Extract functions that explain the intent of the conditional.

+- Avoid Negative Conditionals

+- Functions Should Do One Thing

+- Hidden Temporal Couplings

+  Structure the arguments of your functions such that the order in which they should be called is obvious.

+- Don’t Be Arbitrary

+  Have a reason for the way you structure your code, and make sure that reason is communicated by the structure of the code.

+- Encapsulate Boundary Conditions

+  Boundary conditions are hard to keep track of.
+Put the processing for them in one place.

+- Functions Should Descend Only One Level of Abstraction

+- Keep Configurable Data at High Levels

+  For example create class with all configuration constants.

+- Avoid Transitive Navigation

+  In general we don’t want a single module to know much about its collaborators.
+More specifically, if A collaborates with B, and B collaborates with C, we don’t want modules that use A to know about C.